hyperspy/hyperspy/doc/user_guide/io.rst

 ZSpy - HyperSpy's Zarr Specification
 ------------------------------------

-This is the an additional format which guarantees that no information will be lost in the writing process and that supports saving data of arbitrary dimensions.
+Similarly to the :ref:`hspy format <hspy-format>`, the zspy format guarantees that no information will be lost in the writing process and that supports saving data of arbitrary dimensions.
 It is based on the `Zarr project <https://zarr.readthedocs.io/en/stable/index.html>`_.
-Which exists as a drop in replacement for hdf5 with the intention to fix some of the speed and scaling issues with the hdf5 format. **If you are working with very large datasets lazily we recommend using .zspy for saving and loading your data**
+Which exists as a drop in replacement for hdf5 with the intention to fix some of the speed and scaling issues with the hdf5 format and is therefore suitable for saving :ref:`big data <big_data.saving>`.

 .. code-block:: python